adkiw/work2/README.md

    from db import init_db
    conn, cursor = init_db()  # uses main.db by default or DB_PATH if set
    ```
-   The `init_db()` function now creates an `imone` column in the `vilkikai`
+   The `init_db()` function now creates an `imone` column in both the
-   table by default.
-When run on an older database it will automatically add
+   `vilkikai` and `priekabos` tables by default.
+When run on an older database
-   this column if it is missing.
+   it will automatically add this column if it is missing.

 3. Start the application:
    ```bash